Hidden Dinosaur Tracks Emerge in Texas Drought, but They'll Soon Disappear Again

-Severe drought across the western US is largely terrible news, but there's been an interesting side effect in Texas when hidden dinosaur tracks appeared in Dinosaur Valley State Park southwest of Dallas.
+Severe drought across the western US is largely terrible news, but Texas saw an interesting side effect when hidden dinosaur tracks appeared in Dinosaur Valley State Park southwest of Dallas.
 The paleontological treasure came to light in a dried-out riverbed.

 "Due to the excessive drought conditions this past summer, the river dried up completely in most locations, allowing for more tracks to be uncovered here in the park," Texas Parks spokesperson Stephanie Salinas Garcia told CNET in a statement.
 "Under normal river conditions, these newer tracks are under water and are commonly filled in with sediment, making them buried and not as visible."